 Each state has different homeschool laws concerning core courses and high school electives.
 Usually the requirements involve subjects parents would teach their children anyway, such as reading, writing, math, science, and foreign language.
 That’s why increased state regulation doesn’t tend to affect our homeschool performance.
 Truth be told, parents often have tougher requirements than state laws.
 However, look at your homeschool state law to see what is required, and find out if any of those requirements are high school electives for homeschoolers.
 For example, Washington State requires that parents teach “Occupational Education.”
 Other states might require “Technology” or “Computer Applications.”
 Add these required classes to your high school class list.

 Set reasonable expectations for the number of electives.
-The list of high school electives we would love to teach our children, but we certainly can’t make our children learn in four years what has taken us a lifetime to learn.
-Each one credit class indicates about one hour of study per day.
+The list of high school electives we would love to teach our children can be long, but we certainly can’t make our children learn in four years what has taken us a lifetime to learn.
+Each one-credit class indicates about one hour of study per day.
 If your child takes more than eight classes each year, you are expecting your child to sit still and study for more than 8 hours a day.
 Is that reasonable?
 Keep your learning goals balanced, and don’t expect your child to work longer than an adult works at a full time job.

 Exceed expectations and put homeschool electives on your high school transcript!